sowfrancis/Fibonacci/README.md

 # Fibonacci

-Fibonacci is an recrietment exercice for Enercoop.
+Fibonacci is a recruitment exercise for Enercoop.
 The goal is quite simple, we have here a sample app with a very basic login, your job is to improve the sign up form.
 Good luck !

 # How to take the test ?

 Fork this repo into your own Github account.
 Then create a branch called 'solution' where you make your changes.
-Once you're done, create a pull request from your 'solution' branch into your 'master' branch.
-Don't merge it, just send us the link so we can review it.
+Once you're done, create a pull request from your 'solution' branch into your 'master' branch. **Don't merge it**, just send us the link so we can review it.

 # Install